italonascimento/italonascimento.github.com/_posts/2016-12-08-applying-a-timeout-to-your-promises.md

 It's a powerful pattern, for sure, but doesn't give us much control, right?
 All we can do is to wait for `doSomething` to do whatever it needs, and to finally resolve/reject and fire our callbacks.

-Now, let's suppose a scenario in which `doSomething` takes too long do resolve or reject.
+Now, let's suppose a scenario in which `doSomething` takes too long to resolve or reject.
 Maybe it's trying to reach a server through a poor connection, or to parse a truly big file, doesn't matter.
 The important thing is that our application can't wait more than 5 seconds for a response, and if `doSomething` takes more than that, we need it to timeout and reject, firing our `catch` callback.

 ## Using Promise.race